 “We continue to make subtle changes” Ashworth admits, “but we’re very wary about doing too much and are always happy to roll back changes if they end up not feeling ‘right.’

 “The most recent major change was to the numbers 1 and 4 earlier this year.
-Not a lot of people noticed until a poster appeared advertising engineering work on the 14th of February – then I got A LOT of emails.”
+Not a lot of people noticed until a poster appeared advertising engineering work on Valentines Day – then I got a lot of emails!”

-Going forward, Johnston and its role will undoubtedly undergo changes again – it will also be interesting to see if, as website handling of embedded fonts changes, the TfL website itself begins to show more of its “true colours.”
+Going forward, Johnston and its role will undoubtedly undergo changes again – we would wager that, as website handling of embedded fonts changes, the TfL website itself may begin to show more of its true typographical colours.

 As with many things on the underground, however, the important thing is finding the balance between heritage and functionality.